Keep calm and Christmas proof your house

 Keep an eye out for anti-freeze and grit on the pavements and roads during the colder months.
 Both are bad news for pets so check their paws carefully when they come back in.

 Finally, don’t forget to stock up on any prescription medications well in advance of the holiday season and if your pet is likely to suffer from New Year firework frenzy now is a good time to prepare by speaking to your veterinary nurse for advice.
-If you are a Scratch & Patch customer call our 24/7 365 careline for advice.
+If you are a Scratch & Patch customer, our 24/7 Vet Careline is on hand to give you all the advice you need this festive season 😺🐶🎅

 Related articles